 The bill introduced by Representatives Lorenz and Deeter seeks to amend the Ohio Revised Code to enhance the regulation of statewide initiative petition circulators.
-A significant new requirement is the licensing of circulators by the Secretary of State, as outlined in section 3519.11.
-The bill defines a "statewide initiative petition" and emphasizes the responsibilities of circulators, including the necessity to display their circulator license number on the petition statement.
-This aims to improve accountability and ensure that only qualified individuals participate in the petition process.
+A significant new requirement is the licensing of all circulators by the Secretary of State, as outlined in section 3519.11.
+The bill also expands the definition of "statewide initiative petition" to encompass proposed laws, constitutional amendments, and supplementary petitions for additional signatures.
+To ensure accountability, circulators are now mandated to include their license number on the petition statement.

 Statutes affected: